Text-based user interface

-In computing, text-based user interfaces (TUI) (alternately terminal user interfaces, to reflect a dependence upon the properties of computer terminals and not just text), is a retronym describing a type of user interface (UI) common as an early form of human–computer interaction, before the advent of modern conventional graphical user interfaces (GUIs).
-Like GUIs, they may use the entire screen area and accept mouse and other inputs.
-They may also use color and often structure the display using special graphical characters such as ┌ and ╣, referred to in Unicode as the "box drawing" set.
+In computing, text-based user interfaces (TUI) (alternately terminal user interfaces, to reflect a dependence upon the properties of computer terminals and not just text), is a retronym describing a type of user interface (UI) common as an early form of human–computer interaction, before the advent of bitmapped displays and modern conventional graphical user interfaces (GUIs).
+Like modern GUIs, they can use the entire screen area and may accept mouse and other inputs.
+They may also use color and often structure the display using box-drawing characters such as ┌ and ╣.
 The modern context of use is usually a terminal emulator.

 Types of text terminals

+In the early years of computing, text terminals were usually keyboard/printer devices.
+Currently, however, keyboard/display devices dominate.

-From text application's point of view, a text screen (and communications with it) can belong to one of three types (here ordered in order of decreasing accessibility):
+A text screen (and communications with it) can belong to one of three types (here ordered in order of decreasing accessibility):